zerothi/dominizer/MobDominion/resources/readme.txt

-The Format for cards are "Name:Expansion:Cost:ActionCard?:VictoryCard?:CoinCard?:AttackCard?:ReactionCard?;"
+The Format for cards are Name:Expansion:Cost:ActionCard?:VictoryCard?:CoinCard?:AttackCard?:ReactionCard?:Duration?;